PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 Feedback from the experimental implementation and RFC have been reviewed.

-Because this working prototype already exists in preview builds available on GitHub, the community provide feedback on the implementation as issues in the [PowerShell/PowerShell repository](https://github.com/powershell/powershell)
+Because this working prototype already exists in preview builds available on GitHub, the community shall provide feedback on the implementation as issues in the [PowerShell/PowerShell repository](https://github.com/powershell/powershell)

-As the engineering team or code contributor works towards a final implementation, they should submit pull requests to PowerShell-RFC in order to keep the RFC in sync with the implementation.
+As the engineering team or code contributor works towards a final implementation, they shall submit pull requests to PowerShell-RFC in order to keep the RFC in sync with the implementation.
 These pull requests shall be reviewed and accepted by the Committee, but a formal vote is not necessary.
-The Committee should merely confirm that the changes in the RFC match the working implementation.
+The Committee shall merely confirm that the changes in the RFC match the working implementation.

 ### Rejected